Summer in Greenville, SC

 Date Night Dining

-Start with dinner on Jianna's open-air terrace with fresh oysters and handmade pastas that feel effortlessly romantic.
+Snag a dinner reservation on Jianna's open-air terrace with fresh oysters and handmade pastas that feel effortlessly romantic.
 Prefer something a bit more low-key and personal?
 Pack a picnic and head to Legacy Park, where quiet corners and spacious areas are perfect for stargazing.

 Day-Date Adventuring

 Looking for something more adventurous?
-Book a couples' kayak tour on Lake Keowee or Lake Jocassee, where you’ll glide across glassy water with only the sound of paddles and birdsong.
-Early morning or sunset paddles offer unforgettable views and even better company.
+Book a couples' kayak tour on Lake Keowee or Lake Jocassee, where you’ll paddle across glassy water with only the sounds of nature in the background.
+Early morning or sunset paddles offer unforgettable views, and are even better with company.

 Crafty Couples' Outing